Vonage/vivid-3/libs/components/src/lib/card/README.md

 ### Icon

-Add a `icon='icon-name'` attribute to add icon on the right of the card headline
+Add a `icon='icon-name'` attribute to add icon at the start of the card headline

 - Type: `string`
 - Default: `undefined`